Versace: Real estate

 In 2015, Versace partnered with Mind Group.
 The companies designed luxury residential towers in China called the Versace Residencies.
 The goal of the creators was to combine Versace's luxury home elements with elements of traditional Chinese culture.

 Also in 2015, Versace partnered with the ABIL Group in India to develop another luxury residential project, located in South Mumbai.

 Further developments include designing interiors for the Damac Tower in Vauxhall, London.

 Watches and jewelry

 In 2004, Versace sold its Swiss watch subsidiary Versace SA for an undisclosed price to Timex.
 The subsidiary was renamed Vertime SA and initially held an eight-year license to produce Versace-brand watches, jewelry and writing instruments.

 Sunglasses

 Since 2003, Versace has been licensing the development, production and worldwide distribution of sunglasses and prescription frames under its Versace brand to Luxottica.

 Operations

 As of 2016, more than 1500 boutiques operate worldwide; the first boutique outside of Italy opened in the Italian Centre, Glasgow, Scotland, in 1991.

 Controversy

-In August 2019, Versace produced a range of tops suggesting Hong Kong and Macau were separate countries.
+In August 2019, Versace produced a range of tops whose design featured a list of cities and countries, suggesting Hong Kong and Macau were countries separate from China.
 Versace apologized, saying it made a mistake in the design and would destroy the offending clothing.
 In response to the controversy, Yang Mi ended her relationship as brand ambassador for Versace.